Iseratho/sicss-idea-6/README.md

 - Next step could a comparative study: conducting the same analysis for other countries.
 Is rallying behavior more pronounced in other countries, or do we see similar patterns?
 - Data dominated by conservative politicians
 - Splits might not be optimal
+- Tweets collected mentioning NHSEngland, but many other NHS Twitter accounts exist.
+For

 ## initial idea: Twitter politicians in country X and their sentiments about public institution under fire